 WHAT HAPPENS AFTER THAT LAST PAYCHECK?

-Retirement planning is a critical component of wealth management, which means a good retirement plan should be well coordinated with your overall plans for investments, insurance, business, estate and taxation—all implemented with appropriate management of risk.
+Retirement planning is a critical component of wealth management, which means a good retirement plan should be well-coordinated with your overall plans for investments, insurance, business, estate and taxation – all implemented with appropriate management of risk.

-In short, we don’t want you to outlive your assets, lose ground to inflation or withdraw more money than you can afford.
+Because retirement years can last decades, we don’t want you to outlive your assets, lose ground to inflation or withdraw more money than you can afford.
 Our wealth management planning is designed to strike a balance between meeting your financial goals and needs and protecting you for a future of indeterminate length.
 Your security is our priority.

 Maybe someday down the road you’ll receive a card from us.
 “Happy 100th birthday,” it will begin.
 “We’ve saved enough to last a century.
 Congratulations.”
 Uncork the champagne.

 Yes, we are bold enough to refer to the strategies for drawing on your assets as “an art.”
 After working for years to save and invest and grow your assets, the time will come to start drawing on your accounts.
 Determining which assets to liquidate – and when to do so – requires careful analysis of projected returns, income streams and taxable consequences.
 In short, it requires a process and a wealth manager.